 There are different types of commercial and industrial properties, each having their own valuation complexities.
 However there are generally two basic types of ownership.

 This type of property is where an owner of the land and buildings occupies the property with their own business.

 This type of property has a landlord and tenant where the landlord owns the land and buildings which the tenant leases to run their business.

 There are three main methods of valuing industrial and commercial property:

 This is where the buyer looks to receive a capital return on outlay in the form of rental income together with capital value increases resulting from regular rent reviews.
 It is generally accepted in the marketplace that the most appropriate and widely used market based method of valuation for commercial/industrial properties is the investment approach.

-Within this method there are two models - Income Capitilisation (where income is capitlised at a yield rate into perpetuity taking into account shortfall or surplus rentals) or a Discounted Cash Flow Analysis (forecasts future cashflows over a period - generally 10 years and estimates the value at the end of the period and then discounts it back to the present day).
+Within this method there are two models – Income Capitalisation (where income is capitalised at a yield rate into perpetuity taking into account shortfall or surplus rentals) or a Discounted Cashflow Analysis (forecasts future cashflows over a period – generally 10 years and estimates the value at the end of the period and then discounts it back to the present day).

 Depreciated Replacement Cost